Licensing, product acquisition, contract research, proof of concept leading to scale-up to manufacturing, joint development, supplier agreement.

 Your response should address the following:

 Appropriate responses to this Request

-Responses from companies (small to large), laboratories, entrepreneurs, or inventors are welcome.
+Responses from companies (small to large), consultants, entrepreneurs, or inventors are welcome.
 For example:

-You represent a company, university, or laboratory that has demonstrated a proof of concept.
+You represent a company or university that has demonstrated a proof of concept.

-You represent an academic institute that has reduced method to practice at lab scale.
+You represent a company or university that has reduced method to practice at lab scale.

-You represent a company that has developed a method for use at pilot scale.
+You represent a company or university that has developed a method for use at pilot scale.

-You represent a urea supplier that has demonstrated a method ready for implementation at industrial scale.
+You represent a company or university that has demonstrated a method ready for implementation at industrial scale.

 You represent a technology transfer agency that represents an inventor or technology holder who can demonstrate an approach to address the request.

 You represent a university research department that has a bench-scale demonstration ready to adapt.